Bkaur12/GMRT-tutorials/docs/source/HIabsv0.rst

    cmdreason = 'badchan'
    go

-Usually, it is wise to flag the first and last records of scan data, which is done as follows:
+It is also wise to flag the first and last records of scan data, which is done as follows:

 .. code-block::